HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 - *[ ] That*
 - *[ ] And one more thing*

-*Deliverable that can be demonstrated to Oversight*
+*Deliverable that can be demonstrated to the Oversight Committee*

 ...

-### Technical Architecture Objectives
-[Technical Architecture Objectives]:#technical-architecture-objectives

-Through a process of their own choosing, the Technical Architecture team MUST document critical architectural issues and technical debt in a Technical Objectives Informational RFC for consideration during each Release.
-The RFC SHOULD outline technical strategies and estimate cost (such as two engineers at 20%) to realize its objectives.

-The RFC MUST be approved prior to [Clarifying the Next Release](#clarifying-the-next-release) for consideration.

 ### Planning and Executing a Release

 The DCP community members SHOULD respond to requests related to Release planning and execution in a timely manner.
 If there is a failure to engage and be responsive, then a gentle escalation to the DCP PM slack channel is RECOMMENDED to ensure that progress occurs and the schedule does not slip.

-#### Timebox for Planning and Execution
+#### Timeline for Planning and Execution

-Work MAY be completed at any point during the timeboxes below but MUST be completed no later than the final day of the timebox.
+Work MAY be completed at any point during the timelines below but MUST be completed no later than the final day of the timebox.

 Release planning begins in the third Week of the third Milestone of the current Release.
 For example Q4 planning begins in Q3M3W3 and continues into Q4M1.
 To reiterate, Planning continues into Milestone 1 of a Release as needed.

 * Prerequisite: Product Roadmap
-* Prerequisite: Technical Objectives RFC
 * Prerequisite: UX Insights
 * Previous Release Milestone 3 Week 3: [Clarifying the Next Release](#clarifying-the-next-release)
 * Next Release Milestone 1 Week 1: [Sketching the Release](#sketching-the-release)